-&lt;sup>17 See, e.g., Arrhenius (forthcoming), (2000a), (2001), (2011).

-conditions are not based on avoidance of the Repugnant Conclusion but on the intuitively more compelling Very Repugnant Conclusion: For any perfectly equal population with very high positive welfare, and for any number of lives with very negative welfare, there is a population consisting of the lives with negative welfare and lives with very low positive welfare which is better than the high welfare population, other things being equal.
+Impossibilities such as these are the challenges that motivate the Worry.
+One type of response to this challenge that we will set aside here is to offer a purported philosophical resolution to the challenge of the Repugnant Conclusion.
+Most of these purported resolutions argue that the Repugnant Conclusion should simply be accepted as true.
+For example, Hare (1988), Huemer (2008) Mackie (1985), Tännsjö (2002), and Gustafsson (forthcoming) have all offered arguments in favor of endorsing the Repugnant Conclusion, because of various arguments that the apparent repugnance of the conclusion is illusory or based on misunderstanding.
+One drawback with this resolution is that the theorems with logically weaker conditions are not based on avoidance of the Repugnant Conclusion but on the intuitively more compelling Very Repugnant Conclusion: For any perfectly equal population with very high positive welfare, and for any number of lives with very negative welfare, there is a population consisting of the lives with negative welfare and lives with very low positive welfare which is better than the high welfare population, other things being equal.15

-More recently, Budolfson & Spears (2018c) have offered an alternative type of resolution of the Repugnant Conclusion.
+More recently, Budolfson and Spears (2018c) have offered an alternative type of resolution of the Repugnant Conclusion.
 They argue that Parfit's original example of the Repugnant Conclusion should be understood as describing only a proper subset of instances of the Repugnant Conclusion, and that the full set of instances of the Repugnant Conclusion should be understood to include a broader set, including cases in which there is a base population that is unaffected by the choice between a larger or a smaller population.
-Given their more general characterization of the Repugnant Conclusion, they prove that all of the most commonly discussed aggregative welfarist population axiologies imply at least one instance of this unrestricted Repugnant Conclusion.
-They then argue that because the Repugnant Conclusion so understood is a problem for all of the most commonly discussed welfarist axiologies, it can no longer be reasonable to assume that a plausible axiology must avoid it.
+They their more general characterization of the Repugnant Conclusion, they prove that all of the most commonly discussed aggregative welfarist population axiologies imply at least one instance of this unrestricted Repugnant Conclusion.
+They then argue that because the Repugnant Conclusion so understood is a problem for all of the most